Peace and tranquillity

 The saga of the solar panels and other electrical issues

 Back in March 2020, Jo was supposed to come out to Greece to oversee the removal of the old and the installation of the new solar panels.
 We thought that it would be a few days work at best.
 That visit got postponed for obvious Covid related reasons like not being stuck in a country without being able to get home.
 The new solar panels had been delivered to the yard in Autumn 2019 and had been left on the boat.
 The new ones are smaller in size but still provide around 200W of power.
 The old ones had pretty much stopped working, which meant that we could only rely on our wind turbine to generate power when we were at anchor (and you all know how much we love to anchor!).
-The new ones had been found at the Düsseldorf Boat Show in Jan 2019 as we wanted ones that had the wires underneath thereby not been a trip hazard as they are mounted on the stern deck.
+The new ones had been found at the Düsseldorf Boat Show in Jan 2019 as we wanted ones that had the wires underneath thereby not be a trip hazard as they are mounted on the stern deck.
 We found a manufacturer, Sunbeam, who did just that and were made of tough material so that they could be walked on etc without being damaged.
 Our old ones, to be fair, had been installed in 2012 and had given us really good service the entire time we have been away from the U.K.

 The old panels being removed